The Governor (The Walking Dead): Season 5

 In the mid-season premiere, "What Happened and What's Going On", the Governor appears, along with Beth Greene, Bob Stookey, Martin, and Lizzie and Mika Samuels, during Tyreese's hallucinations after Tyreese is bitten by a walker.
 While Beth, Bob, and the girls comfort Tyreese, the Governor taunts him about his past actions and inability to do what is "necessary".
 The Governor, especially, criticizes Tyreese's choices, particularly in forgiving Carol for murdering Karen.
 The Governor reminds Tyreese that he promised to do what it took to earn his keep, but he failed to adapt.
 However, Tyreese stands up and confronts him.
 However, the Governor "pushes" Tyreese to the ground while still pressing his point.
 Tyreese ultimately dies in peace, and the vision of the Governor fades away.

+The Walking Dead: The Ones Who Live

+The Governor briefly appears in Rick's flashbacks in the series finale as he talks with Major General Beale.

+The Walking Dead: Destinies

+The Governor appears as the leader of Woodbury, welcoming a suspicious Michonne to the town.
+Depending on the player's choice, the Governor ends up as either an ally or an enemy.

+If the player decides to kill a zombified Penny Blake, the Governor loses an eye fighting with Michonne and pits Daryl in an arena fight to the death with either Merle or T-Dog depending on who was left behind by Rick in Atlanta near the start of the game.
+Later, the Governor leads an attack on the prison and fights Rick/Shane, ending in his defeat and decapitation, although the prison falls in the process.

+If the player chooses not to have Michonne kill Penny, then either Merle or T-Dog overthrows the Governor and takes control of Woodbury.
+The Governor escapes to the prison where he joins Rick/Shane's group, expressing remorse for his actions.
+Instead of the Governor leading the later attack on the prison, it's Merle/T-Dog instead.
+The Governor survives the final battle and escapes with the fleeing prison residents.